 Medical tape comes in a long roll and is used to secure bandages or dressing pads to a wound.
 It shouldn't leave residue behind when used.

-Your medical tape should be hypoallergenic to prevent it from causing skin infection and to ensure that you can treat a variety of injuries.
+Your medical tape is an important part of your first aid kit for travel and should be hypoallergenic to prevent it from causing skin infection and to ensure that you can treat a variety of injuries.
 It should also be waterproof, breathable and consist of a non-irritating adhesive.

 Gloves protect the person administering the first aid from infections.
 It also protects the wounded area from bacteria that can be transmitted by dirty hands when injury cleaning.